Dissection

-In the field of surgery, the term "dissection" or "dissecting" means more specifically to the practice of separating an anatomical structure (an organ, nerve or blood vessel) from its surrounding connective tissue in order to minimize unwanted damage during a surgical procedure.
+In the field of surgery, the term "dissection" or "dissecting" means more specifically the practice of separating an anatomical structure (an organ, nerve or blood vessel) from its surrounding connective tissue in order to minimize unwanted damage during a surgical procedure.

 Overview

 Plant and animal bodies are dissected to analyze the structure and function of its components.
 Dissection is practised by students in courses of biology, botany, zoology, and veterinary science, and sometimes in arts studies.
 In medical schools, students dissect human cadavers to learn anatomy.
+Zoötomy is sometimes used to describe "dissection of an animal".